jon-be180/nik-salon/README.md

 # TODO

-setup a suitable fallback image for mobile devices finish about us page, design it too ask marelin for a history of the company, just bulletpoints is enough to start finish the booking page ensure author/company markup exists for each page ensure all contact detailsa are consistant on the site finish the waze icon link in the footer ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc
+ask marelin for a history of the company, just bulletpoints is enough to start then ai generate content for the about page finish the booking page ensure author/company markup exists for each page ensure all contact details are consistant on the site finish the waze icon link in the footer ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc